GOTODOCO/.github/profile/README.md

 **CONSUMPTION** = In some ways, the most important area: The HOW!
 Is the content fit for purpose, and how will your audience CONSUME the content.

-## Mechanics

-At the core of the GOTODOCO framework is the engine, designed and built with knowledge, experience, skills, smarts, tools and a CI/CD motor, to keep the machine fully functioning, serviced and operating with peak performance.
+At the core of the GOTODOCO framework is the engine.
+Built with knowledge, experience, skills, smarts, tools and a CI/CD motor, to keep the machine fully functioning, serviced and operating with peak performance.